What is a Digital marketing competitive analysis?

 - The Marketing Mix

-- How do they allocate their budget across traditional channels such as TV, radio, print or online advertising?
+- How do they allocate their budget across traditional TV, radio, print or online advertising channels?

 - Who do competitors target?
 What are rival firms doing you are not?